 Assistant Professor of Teaching (Tenure Track) Department of Occupational Science and Occupational Therapy

-The Department of Occupational Science and Occupational Therapy at the University of British Columbia (UBC) invites applications for a full‐time position at the rank of Assistant Professor of Teaching (Tenure Track) located at the UBC Surrey Campus.
+The Department of Occupational Science and Occupational Therapy (OSOT) at the University of British Columbia (UBC) invites applications for a full‐time position at the rank of Assistant Professor of Teaching (Tenure Track) located at the UBC Surrey Campus.

 The successful candidate will hold a Master’s degree, be registered with the College of Occupational Therapists of BC (COTBC) and be a member of the Canadian Association of Occupational Therapists – BC (CAOT-BC).
 Preference will be given to applicants with a Ph.D. degree.
 The successful candidate will have demonstrated evidence of commitment to teaching, ability to teach at the graduate level, and the promise of educational leadership.
-The successful applicant will have experience in teaching within educational and practice settings, and have excellent interpersonal and written communication skills.
-Applicants with academic administrative experience are preferred.
+Ideally, the successful candidate will have experience in teaching within an educational and practice settings, and have excellent interpersonal and written communication skills.
+Preference will be given to applicants with experience in academic administration.